AdobeDocs/journey-optimizer-learn.en/help/challenges/product-restock-challenge.md

 1. Call the journey: `Product Restock`
 2. The journey should be triggered when a product is back in stock
-3. Send the *Luma-Product Replenishment* email to
+3. Send the *Product restock email* email to
 4. Users who had added this item to their wishlist while it was out of stock

 >[!TAB Success criteria]

 Test your journey:

-1. Make sure the segment qualification event has the Namespace  = Email
+1. Make sure the read segment event has the Namespace  = `Luma CRM ID`
 1. Override the default email parameters and set it to your own email address (see email #1 for instructions)
 1. Set the journey to test mode
 1. Trigger an event - enter the following data: